Shock in Russia as Napoleon expert confesses to chopping up lover

 Shock and dismay

-The historian, who also taught at the Sorbonne, is the author of books on French emperor Napoleon Bonaparte.
+The historian is the author of books on French emperor Napoleon Bonaparte.

 He acted as a consultant on several films and took part in historical re-enactments of Napoleonic wars.